nabilowitsch/webcal/README.md

 A lean, self-hosted web frontend for CalDAV calendars.
 No framework, no database, no build step required to deploy — just PHP and a CalDAV server.

 > **Personal project, shared as-is.** No guarantees of support or continued development.
+Feature requests may not be implemented.

 ---